How To Parent A Child With ADHD: Helpful Tips For Parents

 Mindfulness and Relaxation techniques: Mindfulness meditation and relaxation techniques such as deep breathing, progressive muscle relaxation, and yoga can help to reduce stress and improve focus and attention.
 Studies have found that meditating just 10 minutes a day can lead to a whole range of cognitive benefits, many of which directly relate to our Executive Functions.

-Executive Function coaching is an approach that teaches people of all ages how to better manage their tasks and responsibilities.
+EF coaching is an Executive Dysfunction treatment approach that teaches people of all ages how to better manage their tasks and responsibilities.
 Executive Function coaches accomplish this by providing tools and strategies that are used to help clients better manage their time, plan, organize, prioritize, focus, and work more efficiently.
 Through ongoing 1:1 support, those in coaching use their demands in school, work, or in their personal lives as the proving ground for implementing new strategies and approaches that, in time, help transform deeply ingrained habits and behaviors that hinder one's ability to function at their peak potential.

 Since 2006, we have worked with thousands of individuals with ADHD to help them successfully plan their work, persist with those plans, and gain true insight into who they are and what they need to be happy, productive, and confident.
 In fact, over half of the clients we work with have ADHD.
 You can learn more about our outcomes for Executive Function coaching across age groups here.